What Are Adaptogenic Herbs | Teelixir

 Is Turmeric considered an adaptogen?

-Turmeric is classified as a gentle adaptogen and contains plant sterols that provide powerful anti-inflammatory and antioxidant advantages.
+Turmeric is classified as a gentle adaptogen and contains plant sterols that are traditionally used to support a healthy inflammatory response and provide antioxidant benefits.

-For more than 4000 years, Turmeric (Curcuma longa) has been utilized in Ayurvedic medicine and has been a fundamental ingredient in Indian cuisine and culture, particularly as an adaptogenic tea.
+For more than 4000 years, Turmeric (Curcuma longa) has been utilised in Ayurvedic medicine and has been a fundamental ingredient in Indian cuisine and culture, particularly as an adaptogenic tea.

-Initially recognized as an antidote for food poisoning, a treatment for sprains and swelling, and a digestive aid, Turmeric is also believed to have the ability to dilate blood vessels, enhance blood circulation, and fortify overall energy levels.
+Initially recognised as an antidote for food poisoning, a treatment for sprains and swelling, and a digestive aid, Turmeric is also traditionally believed to help support healthy blood circulation and energy levels.

 The health benefits associated with Turmeric encompass the following: